-- After an application for the BTT has been processed, a candidate may cancel their application or postpone their start date to a subsequent sit, up until the deadline specified in the application form (in accordance with the Terms and Conditions set out in the BTT application form).
-A cancellation/postponement form should be requested from BTT@bpp.com. - Cancellation or postponement request forms must be submitted by the deadline specified in the application form.
-Late cancellations and postponements are not accepted. - All cancellations and postponements are subject to an administration fee, and this is detailed in the cancellation/postponement request form. - For cancellations that are accepted, the administration fee will be deducted from the amount refunded. - For postponements, the administration fee will be deducted from the fees paid, and the remaining fees paid will be held on the candidate's student account to use at the next chosen sitting. - Please be aware that cancellations or postponements are not accepted without a completed cancellation/postponement form. - Cancellation or postponement confirmations must be saved for future reference and for future applications for the BTT. - Any postponement or cancellation applications or requests received after the deadline specified in the application form and booking confirmation will result in all fees being forfeited. - If a candidate is unable to attend the course elements they have signed up for, but has not applied for a cancellation or postponement prior to the deadline, all paid fees will be forfeited, as per the terms and conditions specified in the application form.
-This does not affect the candidate's ability to apply for Extenuating Circumstances in respect of assessments, as to which see Extenuating Circumstances and Extenuating Circumstances below.
+- After your BTT application has been processed, you may cancel your application or postpone your start date to a subsequent sit, up until the deadline specified in the application form, in accordance with the Terms and Conditions set out in the BTT application form. - You can request a copy of the cancellation/postponement form by emailing BTT@bpp.com. - Cancellation or postponement request forms must be submitted by the deadline specified in the application form.
+Late cancellations and postponements are not accepted. - All cancellations and postponements are subject to an administration fee, and this is detailed in the cancellation/postponement request form. - For cancellations that are accepted, the administration fee will be deducted from the amount refunded. - For postponements, the administration fee will be deducted from the fees paid, and the remaining fees paid will be held on the candidate's student account to use at the next chosen sitting. - Please be aware that cancellations or postponements are not accepted without a completed cancellation/postponement form. - Cancellation or postponement confirmations must be saved for future reference and for future applications for the BTT. - Any postponement or cancellation applications or requests received after the deadline specified in the application form and booking confirmation will result in all fees being forfeited. - If you are unable to attend the course elements you have signed up for, but have not applied for a cancellation or postponement prior to the deadline, all paid fees will be forfeited, as per the terms and conditions specified in the application form.
+This does not affect your ability to apply for Extenuating Circumstances in respect of assessments, as to which see Extenuating Circumstances and Extensions below.